Progress Alberta fights Jason Kenney's 'unconstitutional' witch hunt

 Now, if the government of Alberta is a Goliath in such matters, Progress Alberta is certainly David.

-But since many of the most enthusiastic supporters of Premier Jason Kenney's United Conservative Party Government are among those who believe the contents of Bible are literal journalism, it probably behooves us to review the Old Testament narrative found in Chapter 17 of the first Book of Samuel.
+But since many of the most enthusiastic supporters of Premier Jason Kenney's United Conservative Party government are among those who believe the contents of Bible are literal journalism, it probably behooves us to review the Old Testament narrative found in Chapter 17 of the first Book of Samuel.

 Little David, as alert readers of Scripture will recall, put his hand in his bag, and took thence a stone, and slang it, and smote big Goliath in his forehead.
 Thereby, history was made and a terrific metaphor created.